gmboowa/SNPPhylogenomics/README.md

 "sample1_2.fastq.gz"
 "sample2_1.fastq.gz"
 ```
-Suggested citation text
+Suggested citation

 **SNPPhylogenomics** is a reproducible WDL/Cromwell workflow for bacterial SNP-based phylogenomics.
 It integrates Trimmomatic, FastQC, Snippy, snippy-core, Gubbins, IQ-TREE2 &  ETE3 to generate recombination-aware maximum-likelihood phylogenies from paired-end whole-genome sequencing data.

 Recommended method description

-Paired-end reads were trimmed using Trimmomatic and assessed using FastQC.
-Variants were called against a reference genome using Snippy, and a core genome alignment was generated using snippy-core.
-Recombinant regions were identified and filtered using Gubbins.
+Paired-end reads were trimmed using Trimmomatic & assessed using FastQC.
+Variants were called against a reference genome using Snippy & a core genome alignment was generated using snippy-core.
+Recombinant regions were identified & filtered using Gubbins.
 A maximum-likelihood phylogeny was inferred using IQ-TREE2 under the selected nucleotide substitution model with ultrafast bootstrap support.
 The final tree was visualized using ETE3.